codio-templates/processing-demo/.guides/content/Polymorphism-Lab-1-4498.md

 ## The Display Method

-The `display` method is designed to be a loop that runs until the user tells the script to end.
+The `display` method is designed to be a loop that runs until the user tells the program to end.
 The method checks the value of the `view` attribute and calls the appropriate method that displays the information for each view.
-Since the loop is `while (true)`, be sure to include a `break` statement otherwise the loop would never stop (Java would eventually stop the script with an error message).
+Since the loop is `while (true)`, be sure to include a `break` statement otherwise the loop would never stop (Java would eventually stop the program with an error message).

 ```java
   public void displayInfo() {